 Improper recording of transactions can have a ripple effect, causing problems all the way down the line.
 An example is when you miscategorized something on your books, you may not be able to get them to balance.
 This also trickles down to income tax time because your records won’t accurately reflect items that may be deductible.

 Luckily, help is just a step away.
-Whether you’re looking for small business or self-employed bookkeeping, we have bookkeeping services to meet your needs.
-Block Advisors associates can help store contact and employee records, help you keep track of account activity, create multiple types of transactions, generate reports, and automate what you may have been doing on paper.
-Our pros can drastically reduce data entry and make it more accurate and organized so that you can find financial details in seconds.
+If you’re looking for small business or self-employed bookkeeping, we have bookkeeping services to meet your needs.
+Block Advisors associates can help you organize employee contact records, keep track of account activity, create multiple types of transactions, generate reports, and automate processes you may have been tracking on paper.
+Our pros can drastically reduce data entry, making your records more accurate and organized, so that you can find important financial details in seconds.

-- Failing to create a reimbursable expense guideline.
+- You fail to create reimbursable expense guidelines.

-No matter what bookkeeping method you use now, you probably have a way to keep track of your income and expenses, what you owe and what you’re owed.
-Small business bookkeeping solutions – both in person and through technology – can generate a wide variety of accurate customizable reports in seconds to get a clear financial picture of your business.
+No matter what bookkeeping method you use now, you probably have a way to keep track of your expenses and income.
+That is, what you owe and what you’re owed.
+Small business bookkeeping solutions – both in person and through technology – can generate a wide variety of accurate customizable reports in seconds.
+These reports help you develop a clear financial picture of your business.

-Advanced bookkeeping reports like an income statement (also known as a profit & loss statement) can help you analyze and track your small business’ finances.
-If you aren’t generating these statements, you likely won’t know your business’ margins, which means you may incur expenses you can’t afford.
+Advanced reports like an income statement (also known as a profit and loss statement) help you analyze and track your small business’ finances.
+If you aren’t generating these statements, you likely won’t know your business’ margins.
+You may incur expenses you can’t afford.
 Or you could withdraw too much money from your business because you aren’t aware of your cash flow and balances.
-Last, you can’t reasonably determine which ones should be cut or mitigated.
+Last, you can’t reasonably determine which expenses should be cut or mitigated.
 These documents are critical for understanding and demonstrating your business’s health.
 (See: What is a P&L Statement?)

-- Failing to understand cash vs. accrual methods.
+- You fail to understand cash vs. accrual methods.

 How to fix bad bookkeeping and form good habits